Architecture

 The user interface to ShopiTerm is built using ratatui.

-It is exported as a library to be used the the SSH server.
+It is exported as a library to be used by the SSH server.

-The interface consist of multiple views, one for each task such as catalogue browsing or doing the payment.
+The interface consists of multiple views, one for each task such as catalogue browsing or doing the payment.

 A loop-based renderer then uses these views to assemble the user interface.